Chabot Space & Science Center, Rebrand

 Interior Wayfinding Banners

 Chabot’s campus signage was in dire need of an update, damaged over the years, and no longer on brand.
 Using Chabot’s new teal “Cha-blue” which I’d established, Futura font, and the Saturn emblem, I created 4 signs across the campus.
+I designed these signs, and oversaw their fabrication and installation.
 The largest sign has a slight curve to it, and is positioned just outside the gate to Chabot’s Observatory, along with a framed wayfinding map.
 The type is a reflective vinyl that is visible in the evening with car headlights and flashlights, for the many visitors who come up to Chabot to use Chabot’s telescopes.